(An important update to this blog post appears at the end).

 The section of plain black, dotted with random spots of colour came to be showers of sparks rising up into the night sky, and the colours deepen as they get further away from the fiery centre.
 I love it.

-And this blanket marks a family crochet milestone, because these squares in the photo above were beautifully crocheted by my rookie crochet HUSBAND no less!
+And this blanket marks a family crochet milestone, because these squares in the photo above, were beautifully crocheted by my rookie crochet HUSBAND no less!
 He painstakingly learned how to make a granny square, starting with a lesson by me, followed by hours of concentration, unpicking and starting again until he got it right.
 The result was a collection of squares which were identical to mine and which meant I could push through the blanket quickly.

 A friend has dubbed him the Hooker Husband (he was a little alarmed at first before the meaning of hooker was explained to him in this context!)